avanpo/avanpo.github.io/_posts/2019-12-14-sanity-checks.md

 production instances.
 While this should prevent global outages, depending on the nature of the service it might allow frequent smaller outages that eat into your SLO.
-Proper semantic canarying might also be infeasible for data that rolls out at a high cadence, but it's still usually worth it to catch crashes and other immediately apparent problems.
+Proper semantic canarying might also be infeasible for data that rolls out at a high cadence, but it's still worth the effort to catch crashes and other immediately apparent problems.

 The simplest and least expensive way to validate pipeline output is by sanity